demetreades/win10guide/README.md

     export BROWSER='/mnt/c/Program Files/Google/Chrome/Application/Chrome.exe'

-Assuming you want to use Chrome and have it installed in that location, if you want this to be persistent, you can include it in your `~/.zshrc` file.
+Assuming you want to use **Chrome** and have it installed in that **location**, if you want this to be persistent, you can include it in your `~/.zshrc` file.

 <br>

 ### Oh My Zsh

-[Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh) is a framework for managing your zsh configuration and includes a plugin manager that can add a ton of functionality to our shell, to install it run
+[Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh) is a framework for managing your zsh configuration and includes a plugin manager that can add a ton of **functionality** to our shell, to install it run:

     sh -c "$(wget -O- https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"

-It will ask you to change the default shell to zsh accept it if you want to change back to bash as default run `chsh -s /bin/bash/`
+It will ask you to change the default shell to zsh **accept** it if you want to change back to bash as default run `chsh -s /bin/bash/`

 to update ohmyzsh run **`omz update`**